 Hi everyone, Catherine here.
 I wanted to give you some information on medical imaging.
-If you have any questions after reading this article, please feel free to get in touch.
+If you have any questions after reading this article, please feel free to get in touch with your Brisbane Physio team at Barefoot Physiotherapy.

 When do I need a scan?
 X-Rays, MRI, CT and Ultrasound.